 Many international students choose to live in privately rented accommodation.
 The University provides free help and advice once you have arrived.
 Privately rented accommodation is plentiful in London, but the search for the right place will probably take you a few days.

 Students will be housed in the University of Westminster residence halls.
 The residence halls are in self-catering blocks of single rooms.
 All halls of residence are secured by a swipe-card entry system.
-Alexander Fleming Halls are lovated in a lively and fashionable area with a vibrant nightlife and close to the Barbican, Brick Lane and the City of London.
-The International House is a short distance to the London Eye and Houses of Parliament.
-The area has many shops and pubs and is conveniently located to the Underground.
+Alexander Fleming Hall is located in a lively and fashionable area with a vibrant nightlife and close to the Barbican, Brick Lane and the City of London.
+Marylebone Hall is the most centrally located accommodation, close to the campuses where classes will be taught.
+This hall has great access to the trendy shops of the High Street and London’s West End with its exciting nightlife.

 Note that spaces are limited and students are served on a first-come, first serve basis and that you may not be assigned your first choice.